lh3/lh3.github.com/_posts/2021-04-17-concepts-in-phased-assemblies.md

   assembly gaps of typically inexact sizes.
 A scaffold is also called a [supercontig][scontig], though this terminology is rarely used nowadays.

+* Assembly: a set of contigs or scaffolds.
+In the following, I will say an assembly is *haploid complete* or simply *complete* if it is supposed to represent a haploid genome in full.

 * [Haplotig][haplotig]: a contig that comes from the same haplotype.
 In an unphased assembly, a contig may join alleles from different parental haplotypes in a diploid or polyploid genome.